JohnUCSB/cs171_final/README.md

 * reducer (1)
 * PRM: fails if you don't start all ~3 PRM's within 5 seconds
 * PRM: fails if you use large positions for merge [pos1] [pos2]
+* PRM: is "merge" supposed to actually merge them?
+* PRM: "print" only prints filenames?
 Azure Virtual Machines
 ==============
 ### ssh [login] --- [ip address]: